-Find easy decorating for renters with rental friendly DIY hacks for how to spruce up a rental.
-Love your temporary home!
+Find easy decorating ideas and hacks for renters for how to spruce up a rental house or apartment on a budget!

 And please, if you have any thoughts or questions, I would love to hear from you.
 Just leave a comment at the bottom of this post.

 Eight decorating ideas for your rental home or apartment on a budget.

 If you are not allowed to change the wall color, make it more personal by adding wall hangings.
 Hang pictures, mirrors, or if you want something with more impact, frame fabric, or wallpaper.

 - Option 1.
 Look for frames and mirrors at thrift stores and spray paint them to match your style.

 - Option 2.
 Frame wrapping or craft paper!
 Even greeting cards and post cards you have saved look great on a photo wall and particularly pretty in a floating frame.
 I loved showing off gorgeous washi paper in two large and cheap poster frames!